oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 ### **Method 1**

 _**Note to self: The following generated activation link didn't work for me on June 27.
-Alexey thinks it's a bug that will be fixed next week._**
+Alexey thinks it's a bug that will be fixed next week.He said that once I copy the generated link and paste in my web browser, I should get to the page with the blue Get Profile Information which you can download only once._**

 Use an API that generates the activation link's URL which the recipient can use to download a `JSON` config file.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.